ZBZFirst/eicu-code/README.md

 respiratoryCare.csv went through extensive transformation in order to create three new csvs

 Please review the ipynb for further details on how the csvs were created.
+Please be aware, some of the input cells are just part of validation techniques in order to ensure no data was dropped or left behind.
+Goodluck with your endeavors.